The principles of playground design for improving learning

 The principles of playground design

 Below are ten principles that are key to designing a successful playground space.
-Incorporating these principles can help improve the effectiveness and success of a playground space in boosting learning success.
+Integrating these principles can help improve the success of a playground space in boosting learning success.
+These principles should work alongside playground standards, such as EN 1176.

 Variety